kemalcr/kemalcr.com/guide.md

 It has the following methods

 - `tmpfile`: This is temporary file for file upload.
 Useful for saving the upload file.
-- `filename`: File name of the file upload. (logo.png, images.zip e.g)
+- `filename`: File name of the file upload. (logo.png, images.zip, etc.)
 - `headers`: Headers for the file upload.
 - `creation_time`: Creation time of the file upload.
 - `modification_time`: Last Modification time of the file upload.